Chehalis, Washington: Claquato

-Begun as a settlement in 1853 by Lewis Hawkins Davis, who originally named the area Davis Prairie, the town grew quickly to include Claquato Church, a cemetery, hotels, and several stores and was, for a time, the largest populated town between the Columbia River and Olympia.
-By 1858 the town would become the county seat for Lewis County until that designation was transferred to Chehalis in 1874.
+As translated from the Chehalis Native American language, Claquato means "high prairie" or "high land".
+The town began as a settlement in 1853 by Lewis Hawkins Davis, who originally named the area Davis Prairie.
+The community grew quickly to include Claquato Church, a cemetery, hotels, and several stores and was, for a time, the largest populated town between the Columbia River and Olympia.
+Davis donated land for the construction of a courthouse and by 1862 the town became the county seat for Lewis County until that designation was transferred to Chehalis in 1874.
+A blockhouse was built and used in the community during an 1855-1856 war between settlers and Native Americans, sheltering the founding family of Chehalis during the conflict.

 Claquato is no longer a recognized town or municipality, and is considered a neighborhood outside the Chehalis city limits.
 While described as a ghost town as it was officially vacated in 1902, the area has been populated since its inception.